 - Teen Advisory Group (TAG) – Be a leader in the community by bringing together your friends and creating lasting memories at the library.
 Our TAG is the catch-all for volunteer opportunities.
 They approve library programs, share advertising responsibilities, approve future library purchases, and kick-start public campaigns in support of the library.
 We meet at least once a month on varying evening dates.
 You must be a part of Teen Advisory Group to volunteer for summer children’s events.Teen Advisory Group meets the last Wednesday of every month.
 All are welcome!

 - Sign-up.com – Want to volunteer a few times to complete your hours?
 Use our Sign-up.com link to register yourself and a few friends on our volunteer calendar.
 No extra registration necessary!

-- Teens Teach Kids – Build literacy skills with struggling readers in grades K-3rd grade.
-After training with our Librarian, volunteers will meet once a week with their reader and spend 30-40 minutes with their child practicing reading and writing in English.
+- Program Assistant – Build literacy skills with struggling readers in grades K-3rd grade.
+After training with our Librarian, volunteers will meet once a week in a planned storytime.
 This program fosters teaching skills, communication, and text analysis.